Adelaide Keim

-Adelaide Augusta Keim (February 15, 1879 – June 25, 1946) was an American actress on Broadway and in vaudeville.
+Adelaide Augusta Keim (February 15, 1879 – June 25, 1946) was an American Broadway and vaudeville actress.
 She was known for playing the male title character in Hamlet in several American cities in 1905.

 Early life

 Keim was born in New York City, the daughter of Henry (Harry) Grant Keim and Mary Agnes Morrissey Keim.
 Her father, a milliner by trade, was her manager and manager of the Harlem Opera House.
 Her younger brother Chauncey Keim became a theatrical producer.
 Keim attended St. Joseph's Academy in New York.

 Career

-Keim began her stage career being managed by Daniel Frohman in 1898 and appeared at his Lyceum Theatre.
-She appeared at such theatres as the Garden Theatre, Fifth Avenue Theatre, and the Bijou Theatre.
+Keim began her stage career in 1898, managed by Daniel Frohman and appearing at his Lyceum Theatre.
+She performed at other theaters, such as the Garden Theatre, Fifth Avenue Theatre, and the Bijou Theatre.

+In 1905, Keim played the title role in Hamlet in Baltimore, New York, and Chicago.
+"Miss Keim gave a thoughtful, impressive rendering of the Prince," said George C. Jenks in 1905, "but somehow you never could forget that it was a woman in man's clothes and not the young man you were supposed to be looking at."

 Keim's Broadway credits included roles in Trelawny of the 'Wells' (1898), At the White Horse Tavern and Twelve Months Later (1900), Terence (1904), The Prince of India (1906), and The Right to Happiness (1912).
 She was also active in touring stock companies and on the vaudeville stage.
-"I love the stage and would rather act than do anything else in the world," she told a Buffalo newspaper in 1911.
+"I love the stage and would rather act than do anything else in the world," she once told a Buffalo newspaper.

-In 1905 Keim played the title role in Hamlet in Baltimore, New York, and Chicago.
-"Miss Keim gave a thoughtful, impressive rendering of the Prince," said George C. Jenks in 1905, "but somehow you never could forget that it was a woman in man's clothes and not the young man you were supposed to be looking at."

-In 1918 she starred in Kate Douglas Wiggin's Mother Carey's Chickens in Maine.
+In 1918, she starred in Kate Douglas Wiggin's Mother Carey's Chickens in Maine.